supriyahatele/Food_app/README.md

 # To start the application:

-backend: npm start
+ # Backend: npm start
-frontend: npm start
+ # Frontend: npm start